GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-04-17-serialization-and-security.md

 ## Serialization and security

-This is a topic I'm not very familiar with and serialization is not covered in-depth in the book, nor will it be on the upcoming exam.
-Nevertheless, serialization is explained in chapter 19 (I/O) and it is a subchapter in chapter 22 (Security).
+This is a topic I'm not very familiar with but serialization is covered in the book, it will be on the upcoming exam as well.
+Serialization is explained in chapter 19 (I/O) and it is a subchapter in chapter 22 (Security).

 ### Overview of serialization